richardpiazza/CodeQuickKit/README.md

 [![Version](https://img.shields.io/cocoapods/v/CodeQuickKit.svg?style=flat)](http://cocoadocs.org/docsets/CodeQuickKit)
 [![Platform](https://img.shields.io/cocoapods/p/CodeQuickKit.svg?style=flat)](http://cocoadocs.org/docsets/CodeQuickKit)

-An iOS Library for simplifying some everyday tasks.
+A Swift library for simplifying some everyday tasks.

-#### CoreData.swift

-Provides an implementation of a CoreData Stack.
-Conveience initializers allow for the model to be retrieved from the app bundle or through specified `NSEntityDescription`s.

-A common implementation looks like this:

-	class Repository {
-		static let coreData = CoreData(fromBundle: NSBundle.mainBundle(), modelName: "model", delegate: nil) }

-#### Downloader.swift

-A wrapper for NSURLSession similar to `WebAPI` for general purpose downloading of data and images.

-#### Logger.swift

-Provides a single logger that allows for extension by proxying requests to `LoggerAgents`.
-The classes in CodeQuickKit use the Logger, add a `LoggerAgent` if you wish to process the log to another service.

-#### NSBundle.swift
+#### Bundle.swift

-Extension on `NSBundle` that provides first level property access to common bundle items.
+Extension on `Bundle` that provides first level property access to common bundle items.
 Also provides methods for determining class names in other modules.

-#### NSDate.swift
+#### Date.swift

-Extension on `NSDate` that provides several helpful variables and methods.
+Extension on `Date` that provides several helpful variables and methods.

 Some examples include:

-	let nextWeek = NSDate.nextWeek
+    let nextWeek = Date.nextWeek
     let before = date1.isBefore(date2)
     let same = date1.isSame(date2)
     let after = date1.isAfter(date2)
-	let future = NSDate().dateByAdding(hours: 4)
+    let future = Date().dateByAdding(hours: 4)

-#### NSDateFormatter.swift
+#### DateFormatter.swift

-Extension on `NSDateFormatter` that provides a static reference to common date Formatters.
+Extension on `DateFormatter` that provides a static reference to common date Formatters.
 The default formatter used in several classes of `CodeQuickKit` is the RFC1123 formatter.

+#### Downloader.swift

+A wrapper for URLSession similar to `WebAPI` for general purpose downloading of data and images.

-#### NSFileManager.swift
+#### FileManager.swift

-Extension on `NSFileManager` that provides several helpful methods for interacting with the sandbox and ubiquity directories.
+Extension on `FileManager` that provides several helpful methods for interacting with the sandbox and ubiquity directories.

 Also provided is a single implementation for initializing the Ubiquity containers.

-	NSFileManager.defaultManager().initializeUbiquityContainer(nil) { (ubiquityState) -> Void in
+	FileManager.defaultManager().initializeUbiquityContainer(nil) { (ubiquityState) -> Void in

 	}

 and a wrapper for `NSMetadataQuery` needed to access documents in the ubiquity containers:

-	NSFileManager.defaultManager().ubiquityDocuments(withExtension: nil) { (documents: UbiquityDocuments?, error: NSError?)
+	FileManager.defaultManager().ubiquityDocuments(withExtension: nil) { (documents: UbiquityDocuments?, error: Error?)

 	}

+#### Log.swift

+Provides a single logger that allows for extension by proxying requests to `LogObserver`s.
+The classes in CodeQuickKit use the Log.
+Add a `LogOberserver` if you wish to process the log to another service.

 #### NSMetadataQuery.swift

 An extension of `NSMetadataQuery` that returns only visible documents (i.e. not hidden).

-#### NSNumberFormatter.swift

-Provides static access to several common number formatters:

-	NSNumberFormatter.integerFormatter()
-	NSNumberFormatter.singleDecimalFormatter()
-	NSNumberFormatter.decimalFormatter()
-	NSNumberFormatter.currencyFormatter()
-	NSNumberFormatter.percentFormatter()

 #### NSObject.swift

 Extension on `NSObject` with methods for determining the Obj-c style setter for a given property.

+#### NumberFormatter.swift

+Provides static access to several common number formatters:

+    NumberFormatter.integerFormatter()
+    NumberFormatter.singleDecimalFormatter()
+    NumberFormatter.decimalFormatter()
+    NumberFormatter.currencyFormatter()
+    NumberFormatter.percentFormatter()

 #### Reusable.swift

-Defines a protocol for use on `UITableViewCell` and `UICollectionReusableView` that provides the class name as a reuse identifier.
+Defines a protocol for use on `UIView` that provides the class name as a reuse identifier.

-#### Serializable.swift

-A protocol specifying methods for interacting with Dictionary/JSON representations of NSObjects.

-#### Serializer.swift

-A collection of methods and properties the aid in the de/serializtion process.

-#### SerializableManagedObject.swift

-A subclass of `NSManagedObject` that conforms to the `Serializable` protocol as well as providing convenience methods for initializing Core Data entities.

-#### SerializableObject.swift

-A subclass of `NSObject` that conforms to the `Serializable` protocol.

 #### Storyboarded.swift